 People should consistently treat their injuries to the extent that their provider recommends it or have a reasonable explanation for the suspension of their treatment.
 For example, an individual may have a doctor’s recommendation to take time before seeking further care or they may have other life events that understandably require some time away from treatment.

-Speak with a Car Accident Attorney in Atlanta About the Dangers of Refusing Medical Treatment
+Speak with a Atlanta Car Accident Lawyer in About the Dangers of Refusing Medical Treatment

 While there are likely many thoughts and worries going through someone’s head after a severe car accident, the decision to seek medical attention should not be one of them.
 Injured drivers should not refuse medical treatment after a car accident in Atlanta as that may not only negatively affect their health but also any potential claim.
 Call now to receive a free consultation and learn if an experienced local attorney can help you fight to recover damages you are entitled to as a result of a motor vehicle wreck.